 PHILADELPHIA (AP) — Gay rights activists should know within hours whether Pennsylvania’s ban on same-sex marriage will be overturned.

-A federal judge in Harrisburg is expected to rule Tuesday on a challenge to the state’s 1996 ban.
+A federal judge is expected to rule Tuesday on a challenge to Pennsylvania’s 1996 ban.

 The plaintiffs include same-sex couples, their children and others who say the marriage ban deprives them of legal and tax benefits.